Christmas Offensive: Battle at Dembeguina Pass

 On the 4 December 1935, as Ras Imru advanced from Gojjam, his forces were bombed for the first time.
 Badly shaken by the bombing, about half his army abandoned him to return to Gojjam.
 Imru then entered the territory of Fitawrari Ayalew Birru and Imru's force was joined by Ayalew and his forces.
 Selassie, who was in Dessie at the time, sent a message via aircraft, ordering Ayalew to halt his attacks along the Setit and to advance with Imru's forces on the Tekezé River.
-The river valley divided Italian-held western Tigre from the Begemder, another river which flowed through a deep gorge.
+The river valley divided Italian-held western Tigray from the Begemder, another river which flowed through a deep gorge.
 As a ruse, Imru dispatched a column in the opposite direction—northwest—during the daytime.
 The Italians observed its direction and attacked it with aircraft, while Imru and Birru took the rest of their men northeast during the nighttime.
 Just before dawn on 15 December the Ethiopian force crossed the Tekezé at two fords.
 Imru's 2,000-strong advance guard went across without facing any opposition.
 Nine miles upstream Birru's advance guard, led by Fitaurari Shifferaw, crossed at Mai Timchet and eliminated a small Italian stone fort before proceeding up the Gondar-Adowa mule track towards the Dembeguina Pass, which was garrisoned by the Italian Gruppo Bande Altopiani, despite orders from Birru not to move past the ford.
 Shortly after dawn they encountered an Italian horseback patrol.
 The Ethiopians quickly opened fire and when the patrol retreated they charged, until Shifferaw ordered them to halt.

 The commander of the Gruppo Bande Altopiani, Major Criniti, requested air support from the Italian forces in Axum and bolstered his garrison by deploying a squadron of light tanks.
 One tank was dispatched to scout the area below the pass.
 Shifferaw ordered his men to hold their fire, but they were eager to shoot and ignored their commander's instruction.
 When the tank returned fire with its dual machine guns, most of Shifferaw's men broke and fled.
 One Ethiopian soldier boarded the tank and began banging on the turret and demanding that the occupants open it.
 As the driver of the tank reversed, the gunners opened the turret and the soldier decapitated them with his sword.
 Watching from the pass, the Italians were alarmed by what they had seen and decided to attempt a break-out through the Ethiopian lines with their nine remaining tanks.
 When the Italians advanced 2,000 of Shifferaw's men began to retreat.
 He accosted them, saying, "Are you women?
 Can't you see that I'm here?" and then rallied them with his horn.
 In the ensuing clash Criniti was wounded and two Italian officers were killed before the rest retreated back to the pass.